nihar-05/self-pruning-neural-network/README.md

 # Self-Pruning Neural Network

-A feed-forward neural network that **learns to prune its own weights during training** using learnable gate parameters and L1 sparsity regularisation — no post-training pruning step required.
+A feed-forward simple neural network that **learns to prune its own weights during training** using learnable gate parameters and L1 sparsity regularisation — no post-training pruning step required.

 Built for the Tredence Analytics AI Engineer case study.